samba-in-kubernetes/samba-build/README.md

 If the *ceph_repo_base_url* variable is provided, the Ceph repo will be created with that value as the baseurl in the repo instead.
 Optionally, *ceph_repo_gpgkey* can be given to support gpg signed releases.

+### Building for aarch64
+Unless you are on an aarch64 host, the build process is expected to be absurdly slow due to the whole emulation logic.
+With Fedora, *qemu-aarch64-static* binary provided by `qemu-user-static-aarch64` package is the key for successfully building aarch64 RPMs from a non-aarch64 host.